My first memory is of a little boy in a red shirt. My second and third and fourth memories are of church.

 I think it’s worse if your parents are pastors.
 I think it’s worse if you’re from a small church.

 See, my early memories aren’t of sitting in a pew while adults drone on.
-I remember being in basements for Bible study, playing with doll on the floor.
+I remember being in basements for Bible study, playing with dolls on the floor.
 When I get bored they set aside their Bibles to hold me.
 A prayer meeting turns into a birthday party, with a Barbie princess themed cake.
 The people at church often babysit me.
 I love them.
 They’re my friends.
 They’re my family.

 And then they’re not.